 As with all index funds, the performance of the Fund and its Index may vary somewhat for a variety of reasons.
 For example, the Fund incurs operating expenses and portfolio transaction costs not incurred by its Index.
-In addition, the Fund may not be fully invested in the securities of its Index at all times or may hold securities not included in its Index.
+In addition, the Fund may not be fully invested in the securities of its Index at all times, may deviate from the relative weightings of the Index or may hold securities not included in its Index.
+Tracking error risk may be heightened during times of market volatility or other unusual market conditions.